 Lawns may need to be aerated every year to every four years, depending on the soil and amount of foot traffic.
 The best kind of aerator cuts a plug of soil every few inches and drops it on the ground.
 Running a rotary mower over the lawn will shatter the plugs and return them to the soil.
 Then a thin layer of sand or Profile Soil Conditioner can be applied and raked into the lawn to fill the holes.

-A Ross Root Feeder can be used to aerate around existing trees and shrubs.
-The best time to improve aeration and drainage for trees, shrubs, perennials and bulbs is at the time of planting.
+A Ross Root Feeder can be used to aerate around existing trees and shrubs, but the best time to improve aeration and drainage for trees, shrubs, perennials and bulbs is at the time of planting.
 The planting hole should be three to five times the width of the root ball and about the same depth.
-Organic matter, such as compost, and sand or Soil Conditioner should be mixed into the soil.
-Plants that need extra drainage, such as Japanese maples, heather, tulips and daphne should be planted on a slope or a mound.
+Organic matter, such as compost, and concrete sand or Soil Conditioner should be mixed into the soil.
+Plants that need extra drainage, such as Japanese maples, daphne, heather and tulips, should be planted on a slope or a mound.

 Freezing is the most common cause of winter damage.
 The damage is worse when plants thaw out rapidly.
 The best cold protection will raise the minimum temperatures and reduce rapid changes in temperature.
 A long cold spell will do more damage than one cold night.
 Cold weather that comes early or late in the winter will do more damage than cold weather in the middle of winter when plants are fully dormant.

 Leaves and twigs are the first to be damaged by freezing.
 Many tropical plants cannot stand any frost at all.
-The plants that are native to the Portland area are hardy to at least 5 degrees.
-Some plants which are commonly grown in this area can be damaged by temperatures below 10 degrees.
-Many plants which are normally grown in California and shipped into the Northwest will be damaged by temperatures below 20 degrees.
-Winter temperatures in Portland dropped below 5 degrees in three of the winters during the 1980's, but have stayed above 14 degrees since then.
+The plants that are native to the Portland area are hardy down to at least 5 degrees.
+For other plants, look them up in the Calendar of Color section and check the USDA Hardiness Zone number.
+Winter temperatures in Portland dropped below 5 degrees in three of the winters during the 1980's but have stayed above 13 degrees since then.
 It gets even colder at higher elevations.
 However, on clear nights with little wind, cold air drains downhill and collects in frost pockets where cold air gets trapped by fences and hedges.
-On these nights, the bottom of a hill might be ten degrees colder than the top of the hill.
+On these cold,still nights, the bottom of a hill might be ten degrees colder than the top of the hill.

 Tree trunks sometimes develop sunscald, which is dead areas and cracked bark on the southwest side of the tree trunk.
-In freezing but sunny weather, the sun will warm up the trunk enough to begin growth.
-When the sun goes down, the soft bark tissues quickly freeze and die.
+In freezing but sunny weather, the sun will warm up the trunk enough that the cambium layer will begin growth.
+When the sun stops shining, the new cells quickly freeze and die.
 Young trees, with few branches and thin bark are the most likely to get sunscald.
-Fruit trees, flowering cherries and plums, and maples are especially susceptible.
-The best protection is to wrap the trunk with tree wrap.
+Maples, cherries, plums and fruit trees are especially susceptible.
+The best protection is to wrap the trunk with paper or spun fiber tree wrap.

 The roots of a plant are not as hardy as the top.
 Roots will often be damaged if the soil temperature reaches 20 to 25 degrees.
 Fortunately, moist soil is a fairly good insulator against cold.
 Water to keep the soil moist during freezing weather.

 The roots of a plant in a pot or planter will be exposed to the cold much more than plants in the ground.
 Roots are mostly against the inside of the pot and plastic or clay pots offer no protection, although wood gives some protection.
-Planters should be moved to a protected place, such as an unheated garage or shed, or next to the house.
+Planters should be moved to a protected place, such as an unheated garage or shed, or next to the house under the eaves.
 If a planter is too heavy to move, it can be wrapped with bubble wrap.